Linux FPAC mini-HOWTO

 Some application programs that will run on the same Linux machine can listen to a local port and may be easily interconnected with fpac node.

 FBB and DxNet can communicate with FPAC without additive programs.
-NetRomd needs ax25d to perform the interface with FPAC.
+NetRomd needs ax25d to be connected internally with FPAC.

 10.2.1.
 Interfacing FPAC with a BBS application